Home Doh Ref

 install

-doh install package1 [package2...]
+doh install package1 [package2...] # Install specific packages from remote hosts

 upgrade

-doh upgrade # Upgrade all packages
+doh upgrade # Upgrade all remotely installed packages and install npm deps

 reinstall

-doh reinstall # Reinstall all packages
+doh reinstall # Reinstall all remotely installed packages

 Configuration Management